 That’s right – rice buns!
 At Mos Burger, which is the Japanese answer to McDonald’s, there are two fast-food burgers available with rice patties for buns instead of bread or lettuce.
 This ain’t your average Big Mac!

-Mos Burger is a must-visit Tokyo restaurant with both vegetarian and non-vegetarian options.
+Mos Burger is a must-visit Tokyo restaurant with vegetarian options.
 It’s a great place to get a fast-food fix, but because it has smaller portion sizes than Western fast food chains, it won’t make you feel sluggish for the rest of the day.

 At the time of writing, the two rice-patty burgers available from Mos Burger are a seafood medley burger and a chicken teriyaki burger.
 Check Mos Burger’s entire drool-worthy menu here.

-~2022 update~ McDonalds Japan now also serves rice burgers for a limited time on their dinner menu!
-Three varieties of burgers, a beef, chicken, and teriyaki, and served with fried rice buns for a limited time.
+McDonalds Japan also on occasion serves rice burgers on their dinner menu!
+Three varieties of burgers, a beef, chicken, and teriyaki, are served with fried rice buns for limited times of the year.
 Check out the English menu here.

 8. Eat Rainbow Food in Harajuku

-Visiting Takeshita Street should be on everyone’s Tokyo itinerary.
-Part of the charm of this kawaii neighborhood is discovering the colorful food that it offers.
+Visiting Takeshita Street in Harajuku should be on everyone’s Tokyo itinerary.
+Part of the charm of this kawaii neighborhood is discovering all the colorful food that it offers.
 Classic weird Tokyo.

-Check out Le Shiner for unicorn-themed foods, including unicorn-shaped ice cream and rainbow grilled cheese.
+Check out Le Shiner for unicorn-themed foods, including unicorn-shaped ice cream and rainbow grilled cheese sandwiches.
 Totti Candy Factory is famous for its picture-perfect, massive rainbow cotton candy.
 You’ll definitely need a friend to help you finish these.

 Don’t forget to take an Instagram picture and show all your friends at home the weird things to do in Tokyo!